 Students should first attempt to resolve conflicts and address issues with the faculty, staff, or other students who are directly involved.
-If resolution cannot be obtained at that level, the student should consult with the graduate program director for their graduate program and/or their department chair or school dean.
-Students may also seek conflict resolution advice or mediation services through the University Ombuds Office.
-Resources for conflict resolution are available through the Dean of Students Office at Michigan Tech.
+If resolution cannot be obtained at that level, the student should consult with the graduate program director for their graduate program and/or their department chair or college dean.
+Students may also seek conflict resolution advice or mediation services through the University Ombuds Office or Conflict Resolution Network at Michigan Tech.

 - The student has exhausted all other avenues for resolution.